High-Pass Filter Online

 Why Notevibes High-Pass Filter

-Pick 60, 80, 120, or 200 Hz with one click.
-A clean high-pass that strips rumble while leaving the body of the sound intact.
+Pick 60, 80, 120, or 200 Hz with one tap.
+A clean high-pass strips rumble while the body of the sound stays intact.

 Any Audio Format

-MP3, WAV, M4A, FLAC, OGG, AAC up to 200 MB.
-Anything your browser can decode loads.
+MP3, WAV, M4A, FLAC, OGG, and AAC up to 200 MB — anything your browser can decode will load.

 No Upload